lewis-worsley/digital-media-agency/README.md

 ### Site Objective
 <hr>
-As a B2B company, the site is geared towards catering for professionals who will be browsing the website during their day-to-day work activities.
+As a B2B company, the site is geared towards catering for professionals who will be browsing the website during their day-to-day work activities.<br><br>

+It's a services-orientated lead generation website, with the aim of converting as many visitors into leads, quality leads.
+Alternatively, users can call or email the company. <br><br>

+Prices are not shared online and services are not sold online due to the complex nature of delivering bespoke services, as RISE Media like to tailor their services, expertise and offer that will be of benefit to the customer.
+There is no one-size-fits-all. <br><br>

+In summary, the site is to:

+- show a brief, relevant intro message that is of relevance and value on the homepage, without the user needing to scroll to understand what type of business RISE Media is
+- communicate the brand's mission and vision
+- highlight the services available
+- provide easy navigation
+- showcase that the company is a global media agency
+- make it accessible for all users
+- provide company contact details on all pages
+- give users the ability to submit a form to express their interest in the free consultation offer

 <br>